Planning for Adoption Raises Important Emotional Questions: Therapy Can Help You Decide

 For the individuals and couples we’ve talked to in online therapy sessions, the major disruption of daily routine during COVID-19 has brought questions about what’s important to them and their families front of mind.
 This can include whether and how you want to add to your family.
 Sometimes adoption is what you imagined for your family and other times, it’s not.
 No matter how you come to your decision to adopt, there is often a complexity of emotions that an individual or couple experiences: excitement, uncertainty, anxiety, and sometimes grief.

 Adoption raises important questions not only about planning for your family, but also about the logistics of the adoption system (for example, do you want a closed or open adoption?).
-In our remote therapy sessions at Tribeca Maternity, we help individuals and couples decide what they want for their family, and how to approach the emotional and practical path to making those wants real.
+In our remote therapy sessions at Tribeca Maternity, as well as in our therapy offices in Park Slope, Brooklyn and Tribeca after COVID, we help individuals and couples decide what they want for their family, and how to approach the emotional and practical path to making those wants real.

 The Adoption Process Can Be Excruciating